Dearest Darling Friends,

 Take a monkey from the wild.
 Name him Chimpu.
 Put Chimpu in a cage in a zoo.
 The spirited, lively Chimpu will soon lose his energy and vitality.
 He will start looking dull.
 Why?

-Chimpu feels sad because he feels helpless in hunting for his own food or finding his mate or swinging joyfully for kilometers.
+Chimpu feels sad because he feels helpless in hunting for his own food or finding his mate or swinging joyfully for kilometres.
 In other words, Chimpu is no longer in control of its own destiny.

 After a few months, take Chimpu out of the cage in the zoo and return it to the jungle.